ItsGonnabeSoCoolDude/robocorp/README.md

 ## Dependencies

 We strongly recommend getting familiar with adding your dependencies in [conda.yaml](conda.yaml) to control your Python dependencies and the whole Python environment for your automation.
+Playwright is necessary for access to browsers from a WSL Ubuntu distribution.

 <details>
   <summary>🙋‍♂️ "Why not just pip install...?"</summary>